newspring0606/APMR/README.md

 The results of the model training and evaluation will be saved in the `results` directory.
 You can use the `error_visualizer.py` script to visualize the performance of the models.

+## Data Availability

+To protect patient privacy, only three sample cases demonstrating the best, worst, and typical performance ar publicly available.
+Theses sample cases can be found in the `data` directory.

 ## Authors

 This project is developed by the research team working on the APMR project.